- Puggles Home

-Awana Cubbies® celebrates the spiritual potential of preschoolers (3- to 5-year olds) by helping them develop respect for God, His Son and His Word.
+Awana Cubbies® celebrates the spiritual potential of the preschoolers (3- to 5-year olds) in your church's children's ministry by helping them develop respect for God, His Son and His Word.

 Preschoolers can hardly wait for their next Cubbies club meeting.
 Whether it's the fun puppets, the exciting games or all their Cubbies friends, they simply love it.
 At Story Time each week, preschoolers learn about God – the greatness of His love and His Word – and about His Son, Jesus Christ, the promised Savior.
 Non-competitive games build excitement and reinforce Story Time lesson themes.

-Cubbies helps you lead your child to God early so your child will respect and trust Him for life.
+Cubbies helps your children's ministry workers lead your child to God early so your child will respect and trust Him for life.

 Cubbies encourages parental involvement.
 Your child's handbooks feature parent-child activities for home.
 You will lead your child through handbook sections, called Bear Hugs, to prepare for the next club gathering.
 Each Bear Hug includes optional activities, called "Under the Apple Tree," for reviewing Bible verses and lessons learned earlier.
 An audio CD included in your child’s handbook has review material that you can listen to together.